ThisThatApp/HolyScripture/README.md

 5. Thou shalt not call the office 'home'.
 6. Once thou hath departed the office, thou shalt not entertain the thought of work.
 7. Thou shalt not be triste.
+8. Thou shalt not open a Pull Request after tea time.